China January factory growth stalls, deflation pressures build, bad debt rises

 A Reuters poll had forecast a second month of contraction with a reading of 49.6.

-Reflecting the tumble in oil prices CLc1, which have more than halved in the last six months, a sub-index for input prices sank to 39.9, a level not seen since the global financial crisis.
+Reflecting the tumble in oil prices, which have more than halved in the last six months, a sub-index for input prices sank to 39.9, a level not seen since the global financial crisis.

 But companies also had to cut output prices for the sixth straight month to sell their products, and more deeply than in December, eroding their profit margins.